 - Inform the E-commerce Committee when the merchant decides it will no longer use operable credit card payment applications or credit card terminals.

-- Inform the E-commerce Committee of change in staff and access roles so that users can be properly managed.
+- Inform the E-commerce Committee of changes in staff and access roles so that users can be properly managed.

 - Accept fiscal responsibility for any expenses and imposed fines associated with independent assessments and remediation of breach and/or non-compliant operations.